pharmaverse/admiralophtha/README.md

     Ophthalmology-specific ADaM datasets in R in a modular manner.
 -   All functions are created based upon the ADaM Implementation Guide and aim to facilitate the programming of ADaM dataset standards.

-## Expectations

-`{admiralophtha}` is expected to complement `{admiral}` and provide functions to help with the creation of the endpoints required for ophthalmology ADaMs.

 ## References and Documentation